Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap: Data-dependent Compute/Communication Overlap: Characterization of Inefficiencies

 \subsection{Overview of Inefficiency Losses}

 We depict pictorially in Figure~\ref{fig:ficco_dil_cil} the key inefficiency losses that can incur due to operation decomposition and overlap.
-Note that the inefficiency losses we discuss apply to both shard-based overlap and our proposed \OPNAME overlap.
+Note that the inefficiencies we discuss apply to both shard-based overlap and our proposed \OPNAME overlap.
 In the characterization sections (Section~\ref{sec:charac_dil}, ~\ref{sec:charac_cil}) we explicitly separate out the empirical differences between the two.

-\textbf{Ideal Execution:} To better set the context to express inefficiency losses, we first depict ideal execution in Figure~\ref{fig:ficco_dil_cil}.
+\textbf{Ideal Execution:} To express the inefficiency losses, we first depict ideal execution in Figure~\ref{fig:ficco_dil_cil}.
 In such an execution, decomposing and overlapping of ML operations scales the execution time commensurate to the decomposition degree.
 This leads to what we refer in this work as \textbf{ideal} speedups for computation/communication overlap.

-\textbf{Decomposition Inefficiency Loss (DIL):} Realistically, decomposing operations into smaller operations, as is done by both shard-based and our proposed \OPNAME techniques, however, leads to slower execution time for individual smaller operations than predicted by ideal execution above (Figure~\ref{fig:ficco_dil_cil}).
-This is so as smaller inputs/outputs can be less capable of keeping GPU compute units, load-store pipes fully occupied, can lead to poor cache reuse with smaller matrix tiles for GEMMs, and more ~\cite{quantization_ineff} ~\cite{cache_util}.
+\textbf{\dilfull (\dil):} In practice, decomposing operations into smaller sub-operations (as done by both shard-based and \OPNAME techniques) leads to slower execution than predicted by the ideal baseline (Figure~\ref{fig:ficco_dil_cil}).
+This is because smaller inputs/outputs are less capable of saturating GPU compute units and load-store pipelines, yield poorer cache reuse due to smaller GEMM tile sizes, and suffer from other well-documented inefficiencies~\cite{quantization_ineff}~\cite{cache_util}.
 We term this as decomposition inefficiency caused loss (DIL henceforth).